 Houston Texans fire Lovie Smith after one season as head coach

-Texans fire Lovie Smith after one season as head coach originally appeared on NBC Sports Boston
+Texans fire Lovie Smith after one season as head coach originally appeared on NBC Sports Chicago

 Lovie Smith’s winning day was short lived as the Houston Texans have fired the head coach after one year at the helm.